2i2c-org/team-compass/projects/managed-hubs/incidents.md

 Below are some tips and crucial information that is needed for a useful and thorough incident timeline.

-The timeline should include:
+% TODO: Add example incident reports for reference when they exist The timeline should include:

 1. The beginning of the impact.